secretstartups/handbook/workflow/index.html.md

 1. **Ensure scope is limited**.
 Each issue should be able to be owned by a single stage group team and should not need to be broken down further.
 Single task solutions are best.
 1. **Ensure a realistic severity is applied**: review the [availability severity label guidelines](/handbook/engineering/quality/issue-triage/#availability) and ensure that applied severity matches.
 Always ensure all issues have a severity, even if you are unsure.
 1. **If possible, include ownership labels** for more effective triage.
 The [product categories](/handbook/product/categories/) can help determine the appropriate stage group to assign the issue to.
-1. **Cross-reference links to Production Incidents, Pagerduty Alerts, Slack Alerts and Slack Discussions**.
+1. **Cross-reference links to Production Incidents, PagerDuty Alerts, Slack Alerts and Slack Discussions**.
 To help ensure that the team performing the triage have all the available data.
    1. By adding "Related" links on the infradev issue, the [Infradev Status Report](https://gitlab.com/gitlab-org/infradev-reports/-/issues) will display a count of the number of production incidents related to each infradev issue, for easier and clearer prioritization.
 1. **Ensure that the issue title is accurate, brief and clear**.
 Change the title over time if you need to keep it accurate.
 1. **By adding an infradev label to an issue, you are assuming responsibility and becoming the sponsor/champion of the issue**.